Reporting bugs

 A comprehensive alphabetical list of keywords currently reserved in Manticore SQL syntax (thus, they cannot be used as identifiers).

-AND, AS, BY, COLUMNARSCAN, DATE_ADD, DATE_SUB, DAY, DISTINCT, DIV, DOCIDINDEX, EXPLAIN, FACET, FALSE, FORCE, FROM, HOUR, IGNORE, IN, INTERVAL, INDEXES, INNER, IS, JOIN, KNN, LEFT, LIMIT, MINUTE, MOD, MONTH, NOT, NO_COLUMNARSCAN, NO_DOCIDINDEX, NO_SECONDARYINDEX, NULL, OFFSET, ON, OR, ORDER, QUARTER, REGEX, RELOAD, SECOND, SECONDARYINDEX, SELECT, SYSFILTERS, TRUE, WEEK, YEAR
+AND, AS, BY, COLUMNARSCAN, DISTINCT, DIV, DOCIDINDEX, EXPLAIN, FACET, FALSE, FORCE, FROM, IGNORE, IN, INDEXES, INNER, IS, JOIN, KNN, LEFT, LIMIT, MOD, NOT, NO_COLUMNARSCAN, NO_DOCIDINDEX, NO_SECONDARYINDEX, NULL, OFFSET, ON, OR, ORDER, RELOAD, SECONDARYINDEX, SELECT, SYSFILTERS, TRUE

 Documentation for old Manticore versions